Al Ayam (Bahrain): History and profile

 Al Ayam was the first newspaper in the MENA region to use the modern Information Technology in editing, executing and publishing and one of the first Arabic newspapers which launched a website on the internet.

 Al Ayam has a dedicated sports, kids and business supplement pullout along with the daily.
 The paper is a member of the project “Kitab Fi Jarida” – A book in a newspaper – which is one of the programs of the UNESCO.
 The publication is active in the cultural filed and it owns a distribution company and one of the most important and popular commercial bookshop in Bahrain.
 It uses one of the most modern presses in the Middle East that has the ability to print all types of newspaper, books and different types of publications.

-Al Ayam celebrated its 21st anniversary in March 2010 and on this occasion AlAyam Media Center was launched, which offices all the departments and the modern printing press in an area of more than 15,000 sq meter and is located on Shaikh Isa bin Salman Highway – Janabiyah, close to entry of King Fahd Causeway to Kingdom of Saudi Arabia, in a very strategic location.
+Al Ayam celebrated its 21st anniversary in March 2010 and on this occasion Al Ayam Media Center was launched, which offices all the departments and the modern printing press in an area of more than 15,000 sq meter and is located on Shaikh Isa bin Salman Highway – Janabiyah, close to entry of King Fahd Causeway to Kingdom of Saudi Arabia, in a very strategic location.